fri3d3rike/physical-computing/Project/Software/README.md

 * Direction
 * Motor speed

-The program reads the commands in a loop and then sets the motor speeds accordingly.
+The program reads the serial commands in a loop and then sets the motor speeds accordingly.
+The progrma can be uploaded run from any Arduino compatible IDE.

 https://github.com/adafruit/Adafruit_Motor_Shield_V2_Library